Karolína Kurková: Other ventures

 According to ABC News, she cooperates with pediatricians and healthcare providers to found Gryph and IvyRose, a herbal care product line for children.

 Personal life

-Kurková use to live in New York City's TriBeCa district and enjoys courtside basketball games at Madison Square Garden.
+Kurková used to live in New York City's TriBeCa district and enjoys courtside basketball games at Madison Square Garden.

 On 8 January 2009, FoxNews.com reported that Kurková suffered from hypothyroidism, which led to her unusual heavier physique and caused Kurková to be panned by fashion critics, when she walked the runway for Cía Marítima and Victoria's Secret in June 2008 and November 2008, respectively.
 In February 2012 at the Council of Fashion Designers of America forum on "A Well Balanced Life", Kurková spoke about her thyroid problems: